SNIPES is a leading sneaker and streetwear retailer that was looking to grow its customer base in the U.S. but required a new approach to expansion.

 Looking ahead, not only will SNIPES sell shoes and apparel to skateboarding or basketball personas, but they can also round out their customers’ shopping carts by recommending and offering complementary products in key areas where they are investing in establishing brand authority.

 These are just a few of the many dropshipping opportunities that can help increase basket sizes and boost customer lifetime value over the long term.
-By leveraging fabric Marketplace’s unique technology and team of experienced professionals, SNIPES is poised to rapidly scale its business—all with minimal risk.
+By leveraging fabric Dropship’s unique technology and team of experienced professionals, SNIPES is poised to rapidly scale its business—all with minimal risk.